Do you struggle with your marketing?

 Being a freelance writer, I focus on things like the following:

 That’s pretty much the roster.
 And as awesome as I am (I am) even I can’t keep all that info in my mind palace.

 I needed help, and that brought me to Streak.

 Alright, first let’s tackle the CRM part.

-That’s business world speak for a Customer Relationship Manager.
-A CRM is a tool that helps you keep track of customer relationships in one place.
+That’s business world speak for a Customer Relationship Manager tool.
+It helps you keep track of customer relationships in one place.

 These get used by everyone from freelancers to Fortune 500 professionals to track customers through the sales cycle.